-The lilac coat color in French Bulldogs is the result of specific gene combinations.
-It is primarily determined by the presence of two recessive dilution genes: “d” (for blue) and “b” (for chocolate).
-When a French Bulldog inherits two copies of the “d” gene (dd) and two copies of the “b” gene (bb), it will have a lilac coat color.
-This combination dilutes both the black and brown pigments in the coat, resulting in a unique and distinct lilac shade.
+The distinctive coat color observed in a lilac Frenchie arises from precise gene combinations.
+Specifically, it is determined by the presence of two recessive dilution genes: “d” (for blue) and “b” (for chocolate).
+A French Bulldog displaying a lilac coat inherits two copies of the “d” gene (dd) and two copies of the “b” gene (bb).
+This particular combination effectively dilutes both the black and brown pigments in the coat.
+This gives rise to the beloved lilac shade.
+The allure of the lilac hue is undoubtedly a favorite among admirers of the breed.
+Understanding the genetic intricacies behind the lilac coat adds appreciation for French Bulldog’s diverse color palette.

 Johnson House Well Butter My Biscuit